 A report of the examination, carrying the signatures of at least three members of the committee, must be sent to

-the Graduate School before the deadline preceding the anticipated date of graduation.
+the MU Office of Graduate Studies before the deadline preceding the anticipated date of graduation.
 For the thesis to be

 considered successfully defended, the student's M.S.
 Program Committee must vote to pass the student on the